 After returning to Drysdale River Station, we found the trailer in perfect condition, so went for a well-deserved burger and fries.

 Breathtaking flight over Kimberley Plateau

-Today, early in the morning I took a 2 hour flight to the coast and back.
+Today, early in the morning I took a two hour flight to the coast and back.
 If you ever come here you should do it.
 It was just unreal.
-There is so many great views in this region only accessible from the air and sometimes from the water.
+There are so many great views in this region only accessible from the air and sometimes from the water.

 Kimberley is so huge and isolated, so there are no roads or tracks to many amazing places.
 The only way to see them is to jump to a ‘light aircraft’ and you can see it all up close.

 We flew from Drysdale via Mt Russ, Mt Hann, King Cascade, St George Basin, Mt Trafalgar, Prince Frederick Harbour, up to Mitchell Falls.
 What a view!

 Unfortunately, the photos I took cannot truly show these spaces and their beauty.
 It was early in the morning and the air had a slight haze, but some photos still turned out to be phenomenal!

 Mt Trafalgar and Mt Waterloo in the background just hit the mark.
 I was able to sit by the pilot (thanks to my good reflex putting my hand up) and had a fantastic view of the spaces around us.